Runaway Scrape: Prelude

-Béxar: 1835–1836

 Siege of Béxar and its aftermath: October 1835 – February 1836

-By October 9, Cos had taken over San Antonio de Béxar.
+By October 9, 1835, General Cos had taken over San Antonio de Béxar.
 Stephen F. Austin sent an advance scout troop of 90 men under James Bowie and James Fannin to observe the Mexican forces.
 While taking refuge at Mission Concepción on October 28, they repelled an attack by 275 Mexicans under Domingo Ugartechea.
 Austin continued to send troops to Béxar.
 Bowie was ordered on November 26 to attack a Mexican supply train allegedly carrying a payroll.
 The resulting skirmish became known as the Grass Fight, after it was discovered that the only cargo was grass to feed the horses.
 When Austin was selected to join Branch T. Archer and William H. Wharton on a diplomatic mission to seek international recognition and support, Edward Burleson was named as commander.
 On December 5, James C. Neill began distracting Cos by firing artillery directly at the Alamo, while Benjamin Milam and Frank W. Johnson led several hundred volunteers in a surprise attack.
 The fighting at the siege of Béxar continued until December 9 when Cos sent word he wanted to surrender.
 Cos and his men were sent back to Mexico but later united with Santa Anna's forces.

 Approximately 300 of the Texian garrison at Béxar departed on December 30 to join Johnson and James Grant on the Matamoros Expedition, in a planned attack to seize the port for its financial resources.
-Proponents of this campaign were hoping Mexican Federalists would oust Santa Anna and restore the 1824 constitution.
+Proponents of this campaign were hoping Mexican Federalists (Note: In 19th century Mexico, Federalism was the empowerment of local governments, while Centralism sought to eliminate local political power and give it all to the national government.) would oust Santa Anna and restore the 1824 constitution.
 When Sesma crossed the Rio Grande, residents of the Gulf Coast began fleeing the area in January 1836.
 On February 16, Santa Anna ordered General José de Urrea to secure the Gulf Coast.
 About 160 mi north of Matamoros at San Patricio, Urrea's troops ambushed Johnson and members of the expedition on February 27 at the Battle of San Patricio.
 In the skirmish, 16 Texians were killed, 6 escaped, and 21 were taken prisoner.
 Urrea's troops then turned southwest by some 26 mi to Agua Dulce Creek and on March 2 attacked a group of the expedition led by Grant, killing all but 11, six of whom were taken prisoner.
 Five of the men escaped the Battle of Agua Dulce and joined Fannin who wanted to increase the defense force at Goliad.